-Ratio numericals are the most repeated computational segment of the Class 12 Accountancy Part B paper, and the NCERT Class 12 Accountancy Notes Part 2 Chapter 5 Accounting Ratios compress all four ratio families into a 24-page revision file mapped to the 2026-27 NCERT reprint.
-The chapter converts raw Balance Sheet and Statement of Profit and Loss figures into liquidity, solvency, activity, and profitability indicators that CBSE tests every year, and CUET commerce draws aptitude items from the same formulae.
+Ratio numericals are the most repeated part of the Class 12 Accountancy Part B paper.
+The NCERT Class 12 Accountancy Notes Part 2 Chapter 5 Accounting Ratios compress all four ratio families into a 24-page revision file mapped to the 2026-27 NCERT reprint, turning Balance Sheet and Profit and Loss figures into indicators CBSE tests every year.

-- CBSE Weightage: 8 marks (Part B, Financial Statement Analysis cluster), one 4-mark numerical plus 1 MCQ in almost every sitting since 2019
+- CBSE Weightage: 8 marks (Part B), one 4-mark numerical plus 1 MCQ almost every sitting since 2019

-- Notes Length: 24-page revision PDF with 30+ ratio formulae, every formula carrying a solved illustration and an interpretation line
+- Notes Length: 24-page revision PDF with 30+ formulae, each with a solved illustration and interpretation line

-These notes are reviewed by Chartered Accountants and senior Commerce educators, mapped to the 2026-27 NCERT Accountancy Part II textbook (Reprint 2026-27), and verified against the last seven years of CBSE Class 12 Board papers.
+These notes are reviewed by Chartered Accountants and senior Commerce educators, mapped to the 2026-27 NCERT Accountancy Part II textbook, and checked against the last seven years of CBSE board papers.

-Ratios are the bridge between Part 2 Chapter 4 (tools of analysis) and Part 2 Chapter 6 (Cash Flow), and a student who can recall the formula, the substitution, and the one-line interpretation for each ratio walks into the exam with eight near-certain marks already secured.
+Ratios bridge Part 2 Chapter 4 (tools of analysis) and Chapter 6 (Cash Flow).
+Recall the formula, substitution, and interpretation for each ratio, and eight marks are near-certain.

 Also Check: